 Events that fire on a page with a Webix-based application fall into three groups:

-The main part of the article below concerns the inner events of Webix components, while the details of the other two groups can be checked by the related links in the list above.
+The major part of the article below concerns the inner events of Webix components, while the details of the other two groups can be checked by the anchor links in the list above.

 Common inner events for all UI components are mouse events (onItemClick, onBeforeContextMenu, onMouseMoving, onMouseOut, etc.) since all the components can be clicked (and right-clicked) and respond to a mouse pointer.